Daphnia pulex: Genomics

 D. pulex was the first crustacean to have its genome sequenced.
 Its genome contains 31,000 genes – 8,000 more than are present in the human genome – as a result of extensive gene duplication.

 One of the most astonishing features of the D. pulex genome is its compactness: despite being around 200 megabase pairs (Mbp) in size (around 1/16th of that of the human genome, which is 3,200 Mbp in size); its 12 chromosomes contain a minimum set of 30,907 predicted protein-coding genes, more than the 20,000–25,000 contained in the human counterpart.

 Such an efficient gene packaging is achieved by means of a small intron size.
 Indeed, whereas the mean protein length in D. pulex is quite similar to that of Drosophila, the average gene size is 1000 bp shorter in D. pulex.
 As inferred from expressed sequence tag analysis, the average intron size found in D. pulex genes is 170 bp.

 The intron density of the D. pulex genome, though, is similar to that of Apis mellifera, which in turn is twice that found in Drosophila.

 The D. pulex genome has undergone extensive gene duplication followed by rapid paralog divergence and tandem rearrangement.
 As a result of these processes, around 20% of its gene catalog is composed of tandems consisting of three to 80 paralog genes, many of which are ecoresponsive, that is, they are expressed differently upon exposure of D. pulex to environmental challenges such as biotic or abiotic stress or fluctuations in light or oxygen levels.

 Parthenogenesis

 D. pulex can reproduce by cyclical parthenogenesis or obligate parthenogenesis.
 During cyclical parthenogenesis D. pulex cycles between a sexual stage and a parthenogenetic stage.
 During the sexual stage females produce haploid eggs by meiosis, and these eggs require fertilization by a male to develop further.
 During the parthenogenetic stage, eggs are produced that do not require fertilization to develop further.
 The lineages of D. pulex that reproduce by obligate parthenogenesis also do not require fertilization and produce direct-developing eggs that are indistinguishable from eggs produced by parthenogenesis in cyclical lineages.
 Parthenogenesis appears to involve initial meiotic chromosome pairing.
 During both cyclic and obligate parthenogenesis a polar body is extruded during cell division indicating initiation of meiosis.

+D. pulex is able to mate with another species of water flea known as D. pulicaria, although they use slightly different reproductive systems.
+These hybrids are often confused with their parent species due to their close resemblance to both.